Welcome to Bozeman Fencing Association, LLC

 As fencers gain in experience and maturity, they have the opportunity to become a part of the Leadership Development Program where they develop their teaching and leadership skills as they help to mentor and instruct beginner and Level I fencers.

-Bozeman Fencing Association, LLC was established in 2014 by Mich Carey as a way to introduce and expand fencing opportunities in Bozeman.
-Mich is passionate about fencing and actively competes at the local, regional and national level.
+Bozeman Fencing Association, LLC was established in 2014 by Mich Carey as a way to expand fencing opportunities in Bozeman.
+Mich actively competes at the local, regional and national level.

 Fencing guests from out of town are welcome.
 Please contact us for information first.
 A national fencing membership is required.